motamman/signalk-units-preference/README.md

 ### Tab Overview

+#### **Settings**
+Manage unit system presets for quick configuration of all categories at once.

+**Unit System Presets**:
+- **Reset to Metric**: Apply metric units (km/h, celsius, meters, etc.)
+- **Reset to Imperial (US)**: Apply US units (mph, fahrenheit, feet, US gallons, etc.)
+- **Reset to Imperial (UK)**: Apply UK units (mph, celsius, meters, UK gallons, etc.)
+- Applying a preset updates all category preferences
+- Default on fresh install: Imperial (US)

+**Custom Presets**:
+- View and manage your saved custom presets
+- Apply any custom preset with one click
+- Delete custom presets you no longer need
+- Each preset shows: name, version, date, and category count
+- Create custom presets from the Categories tab when you modify a preset

 #### **Category Preferences**
 Set default units for categories like speed, temperature, pressure.

+**Current Unit System** (Top Banner):
+- Shows currently applied preset (Metric, Imperial US, Imperial UK, or custom)
+- Displays preset version and date applied
+- **Orange "Modified" indicator**: Appears when you edit categories after applying a preset
+- **Backup Preset Section** (when modified):
+  - Name field: Enter a name for your custom preset
+  - Backup Preset button: Save current category settings as a custom preset
+  - Saved presets appear in the Settings tab under "Custom Presets"

 **Add Custom Category** (Collapsible - Default: Closed):
 - Create custom categories with their own base unit and target unit